 Ana Lucia Araujo, PhD, FRHistS, is a Professor of History.
 A social and cultural historian, her transnational and comparative research explores the history and the memory of the Atlantic slave trade and slavery and their present social and cultural legacies.
 Her research interests include reparations for slavery, as well as public memory, heritage, visual culture, and the material culture of slavery.
 She wrote and extensively published on these themes in English, French, Portuguese, and Spanish.
 Her work was translated into German and Dutch as well.
 She lectures and presents her work in these languages in the United States and other countries including Brazil, Argentina, England, France, South Africa, the Republic of Benin, Germany, Spain, Switzerland, Portugal, and the Netherlands.

-Professor Araujo was awarded a Getty Residential Senior Scholar Grant at the Getty Research Institute, Los Angeles, CA, US from January to June 2023.
+Professor Araujo was also awarded other prestigious fellowships.
 She was a member of the School of Historical Studies at the Institute of Advanced Study (funding provided by the Gladys Krieble Delmas Foundation), Princeton, NJ in Spring 2022.
 She also received the Franklin Research Grant of the American Philosophical Society (2021/22).
 The fellowship and the grants are supporting research for her book project The Gift: How Objects of Prestige Shaped the Atlantic Slave Trade and Colonialism (under contract with Cambridge University Press).
 Her research was also supported by various other agencies in Brazil, and Canada, including the Fonds de recherche Société et Culture (Canada), the Social Sciences and Humanities Research Council (Canada), Coordenação de Aperfeiçoamento de Pessoal de Nível Superior (CAPES, Brazil), and the National Council for Scientific and Technological Development (CNPq, Brazil).

 She is also a member of the Gilder Lehrman Institute of American History Scholarly Advisory Board.